ogeesan/Imaging-Tools/Fluorescence Extraction/README.md

-This is the script for extracting fluorescence from .tif files.
+This is a script for extracting fluorescence from .tif files.

 1. Select the .zip file containing the ROIs.
 2. Select the folder containing .tif files to read.

 Facrosstrials.mat will be output to the same location as the .zip file.